mleden/logixware/README.md

 # logixware.com
-Design and maintenance of logixware.com website.
+Design, implementation, and maintenance of logixware.com website.